-In the third year you have the opportunity to go on an international placement to experience care outside of the UK for example, in Sweden or Germany.
+In the third year you will have the opportunity to go on an international placement to experience care outside of the UK for example, in Sweden or Germany.

-On successful completion of this course you will have a recognised degree qualification that leads to registration, as a qualified nurse, with the Nursing and Midwifery Council.
+On successful completion of this course you will have a recognised degree qualification that leads to registration as a qualified nurse, with the Nursing and Midwifery Council.

 This course is delivered over three semesters per year.
 Throughout this course theory and practice are integrated into each module.

 You will acquire the essential knowledge, skills and professional attitudes needed to meet the needs of the users, carers and significant others.
 You will develop knowledge of concepts of health, public health and health promotion including an awareness of factors affecting health within a diverse and multi-cultural society.
 You will do this through the development of knowledge and the fundamental skills required for all nurses and within your chosen field of practice.

 You will apply essential knowledge, skills and the professional attitudes needed to deliver and promote holistic care of mental and physical health across the life span by analysing decision-making, problem solving and prioritising skills in nursing practice.

 You will prepare for the transition from student nurse to qualified professional nurse both professionally and autonomously in order to manage yourself and others effectively.
 You will be able to develop practice using the best available evidence that incorporates both nursing expertise and knowledge, together with that of the patient/service user.

 |APL||Any applicant who already has GCSE Maths and English Grade C or above, and verifiable experience may be considered for entry to the course|